 Mercury is beginning a retreat into brighter evening twilight.
 At sunset, the speedy planet is over 10° above the southwest horizon.
 Thirty minutes later, it is about 6° above the horizon.
 At this level of twilight, a binocular is needed to spot the innermost planet.
 It is getting dimmer each evening.

 By an hour after sunset, two planets are easily visible.
-Saturn, dimmer that Venus and Jupiter, is over 35° above the southern horizon.
+Saturn, dimmer than Venus and Jupiter, is over 35° above the southern horizon.
 It is slowly moving eastward in front of dim Aquarius, 7.8° to the upper left of Deneb Algedi, meaning “the kid’s tail,” 9.9° to the upper right of Skat, meaning “the leg,” and 10.3° to the lower right of Lambda Aquarii (λ Aqr on the chart).

 The star Fomalhaut, slightly dimmer than Saturn, is nearly 10° to the lower left of the Ringed Wonder.